 The following course prefixes meet the general education requirements of all programs.
-Where a curriculum requires a social science, humanities, science with lab, or non-lab science any course with a prefix in the respective group below satisfies the requirement.
+Where a curriculum requires humanities, information technology, literature, social science, science with lab, non-lab science or transfer elective courses on the lists below will satisfy the requirement.